AFCON 2025: Eric Chelle reportedly omits star player from squad, details emerge

-Eric Chelle Reportedly Drop Top Super Eagles Star From 2025 AFCON Squad, Reason Emerges
+Eric Chelle Reportedly Drops Top Super Eagles Star From 2025 AFCON Squad, Reason Emerges

 - Super Eagles coach Eric Chelle has reportedly dropped captain William Troost-Ekong ahead of the 2025 AFCON